udacity/create-your-own-adventure/english/watch-movie/Up.md

 You then change the channel to meet the press Marshmallow gets even more fascinated

 You change the channel to Casablanca, the marshmallow starts to cry.

+And marshmallow changed the channel to "Inception".
+It is happy now.